Skip to content

 Slack is a cloud-based team communtication platform, primarily offered as a business-to-business service, with its userbase being predominantly team-based businesses.

 SlackMQTT allows reciprocal communication, displaying and sending MQTT messages through Slack channels.
-This asset allows an easy integration between the Broker and the Slack Workspace, offering useful functionalities to manage your data directly from slack.
-Its versatility allows this asset to be highly personalized, designed to match your business requirements and needs, all from a familiar interface.
+This connector allows an easy integration between the Broker and the Slack Workspace, offering useful functionalities to manage your data directly from slack.
+Its versatility allows this connector to be highly personalized, designed to match your business requirements and needs, all from a familiar interface.

 Features and Benefits